gmadurov/Mamon/backend/Readme.md

 ### Cloudfare

-Log into cloudfare and add <app-name- to the list of subdomains are direct it towards metis
+Log into cloudfare and add frontend to the list of subdomains are direct it towards metis

 ### Locally

 Add remote to git repo

 ```
-git remote add metis metis:<app-name-
+git remote add metis metis:frontend
 ```

 Then we will have to do a couple of steps on the server before we can push the backend, but when we do this is the comman